A BIT ABOUT US

 I believe that the AACC and the AYSC have met their original goals and will continue to meet and exceed those goals.

 Written by Co-Founder, Walter Y. Chinn

 Since founder Walter Chinn has retired from being 100 percent of the meetings and events.
 The following volunteers have given their personal time and energy to keep the tradition of AYSC alive and well to the present: Retired Oakland Police Deputy Chief David Downing and OPD Lt Alan Yu.
 A special thanks to OPD Chinatown Liaison Officers Ouseng Saeparn and Officer Mae Phu.
 We also want to recognize the following founder and continue supporters: Retired OPD Officer Robert Sayaphupha, Retired Sgt Daniel Ming , Deputy Chief Cliff Wong, Sgt Tam Dinh, Officer Dana Ly, Officer Rita Lee, K9 Officer Johnathan Low, Retired Officer John Hargraves, Officer Danny Chor, and Officer Ronald Yang .Volunteers: Yvan Fung, Lanette Lau

 Advisors: Jennifer Gee Cheung, Alice Giang, Linyi Yu, Jacky Chan, Limsokpov Sung, StevenChan, OPD Volunteer, Gilbert Gin and OPD Volunteer Richard Fong.

 Asian Advisory Committee on Crime

 AACC is our mother organization.
 They are the ones that have created and raised AYSC.
 Not only do they provide us with the utmost mentoring support, but also financially stabilize our organization.
-In addition, they open up portals of opportunities, such as scholarships, networks, variety of volunteering events, and etc. With the encouragements from the board of AACC, we flourish to achieve greater goals.
+In addition, they open up portals of opportunities, such as scholarships, networks, variety of volunteering events, and etc. With the support of the board of AACC, we achieve greater community goals.